Last Updated on February 5, 2021 by Sunny Staff

 There are five levels, with 300-level codes reserved for redirects.
 This plugin works with the other codes as well, including the dreaded 404 code that indicates a page hasn’t been found (and usually the only code that’s visible).
 As far as handling 300 codes, it’s easy to set up and works quickly.
 It asks what URL to direct, the destination URL for it, and the status code you want.

 Other WordPress Redirect plugins provide additional services such as repairing crawl errors that can happen during redirection and impact SEO effectiveness.
 Others are useful if you’re migrating your site for SSL purposes (changing from http:// to https://), which has become one of the ranking factors search engines consider.
-In addition, Chrome and some other browsers will block or warn that sites with the old http:// designation are unsafe.
+Also, Chrome and some other browsers will block or warn that sites with the old http:// designation are unsafe.

 How to Create Redirects in WordPress with .htaccess (Without Plugins)

 Another way to redirect pages is to use something called the .htaccess command; in other words, coding your WordPress site yourself without the help of a plugin.
-This ensures the redirect will work and is good if you’re trying to avoid over-reliance on plugins or if you simply want to learn a bit of coding to work out the old brain cells.
+This ensures the redirect will work and is a good choice if you’re trying to avoid over-reliance on plugins or if you simply want to learn a bit of coding to work out the old brain cells.

 Editing this file will also quickly solve the puzzle of how to direct a URL for WordPress sites that are being renamed.
 It’s also useful when a site is transferring to a secure socket layer (SSL), which will change the http:// command at the start of the URL to https://.